-Long-term preservation: We attribute permanent URLs for each item in eScholarship which provides one more access point to your publications and insure them to stay accessible in a long-term perspective.
+- Long-term preservation: We attribute permanent URLs for each item in eScholarship which provides one more access point to your publications and ensure them to stay accessible in a long-term perspective.

 There are two ways to comply with these policies: publishing in open access journals (some Open Access Journals charge Application Processing Charges) or archiving copies of published works in repositories such as an institutional repository or a subject-based/disciplinary repository.

 Archiving in eScholarship is free.
 We do not charge you for this service.

 Canada's Tri-Agency Open Access Policy on Publications applies only to peer-reviewed journal articles.
 But, if you are interested in curating all of your scholarly outputs in one place you may also wish to archive your working papers, conference papers and presentations, books, book chapters etc. in eScholarship.

 Three versions distinguish the stages of the publishing process: pre-print, accepted manuscript and publisher version.
 They are referring to three stages in the publishing process.

 - The pre-print version (or author’s original manuscript) is the first version of your paper that you submitted to a publisher before it has gone through a peer-review process.